 1. Material Source

-The source of the material refers to the origin of the plastic waste to be recycled.
+The source of the material, which influences the types of plastic recycling methods used, refers to the origin of the plastic waste to be recycled.
 The type of mechanical recycling equipment to be used will vary depending on where the plastic was collected from (post-consumer or postindustrial sources) and its condition.

 Post-industrial waste